 The year 1997 was the centennial of the move from Old Katonah to its current location.
 The Centennial celebration began on April 5, the exact anniversary of the day when the trains first stopped at the new train station.
 The celebration, marked by displays, lectures, tours of the old village site, and activities for young and old alike, took place from April 5 to July 5, 1997.

 The planners of the new village kept a nice corner lot for their future library.
-The Reading Room continued to be a room in a house moved from Old Katonah to 21 Edgemont Road (now the William Nicholas store), until enough money was raised to erect a new brick and stone building on the saved corner lot in the late 1920s.
-That building, and the large addition constructed in the late 1960s, houses the Library collection to this day.
+The Reading Room continued as a room in a house moved from Old Katonah to 21 Edgemont Road (now an eatery called The Reading Room) until enough money was raised to erect a new brick and stone building designed by Kerr Rainsford on the saved corner lot in the late 1920s.
+That and the large addition designed by Lester W Smith AIA in the late 1960s houses the library collections to this day.

 Katonah Historical Museum